1 Learn from art; make art

 3 Don’t be afraid to ask for/accept help

 It is important to believe in your own strength.
-However it is equally important to understand that we are all stronger knowing that we have people we can rely on.
-Everyone feels overwhelmed sometimes and in these moments we need someone to talk to, give us advice or criticism or nice food.
+However, everyone feels overwhelmed sometimes and in these moments we need someone to talk to, give us advice or criticism or good food.
 Trust that advice comes from a place of love and compliments from a place of honesty.
 Let your guard down, knowing that the people you love will protect you and eventually put it back up with you again.

 4 Be your number 1 fan, not your harshest critic

-You need to focus on what makes you special rather than to constantly overthink your weaknesses; the world criticizes you enough already.
+You need to focus on what makes you special rather than to constantly overthink your weaknesses; the world criticizes you enough.
 Nobody is perfect, nobody learns without making mistakes, nobody is good at everything.
-Everyone fights their own battles, even your role models and if they can get through it, so can you.
+Everyone fights their own battles, even your role models.
+If they can get through it, so can you.
 Instead of getting caught up in your fears and insecurities, improve your strengths and fake it until you make it.
 This is how empowerment starts, by telling yourself that you are good enough.

-5 You are experiencing and will experience love, just not the way you anticipate it
+5 You are experiencing and will experience love

 Love is not defined by having a partner.
 Love is not only going on romantic adventures like the ones you know from books and films.
-Sex isn’t sexy; at your age (and for quite a while longer), sex is awkward, sometimes painful and much more complicated than you imagine.
-Longing for another person shows that you are in need of yourself first, because it is really true that this romantic, idealistic kind of love can only ever enter your life if you are totally in love with yourself first.
+Sex isn’t sexy; at your age (and for quite a while longer), sex is awkward and much more complicated than you imagine.
+Longing for another person shows that you are in need of yourself first.

 6 Be open and give love, even if this emotion might not be reciprocated; protect yourself